pearstopher/chess/README.md

     return random.choice(moves)
 ```

-A `move generator` is essentially any function which accepts a `chess.Board` and returns a `chess.Move`.
+A "move generator" is just going to be any function which accepts a `chess.Board` and returns a `chess.Move`.
+The goal of this project then is to use AI to create an intelligent move generator.

 ## Game Initialization